 - No vertical holds!
 Fully support the weight of that big catfish fish with both hands and hold it horizontally.
 Keep hands away from gills and gill openings.
 Grip the narrow body section just below the tail with one hand and then basically cradle the fish’s head and shoulders with the other, avoiding pectoral and dorsal fins completely.
 If the fish decides to shake, you simply keep a firm grip on the tail and keep its head balanced until it calms down.
 It’s an safe, easy grip that just works.

-- Use good quality circle hooks.
-A huge part of proper catch and release for substantial catfish involves the use of circle hooks and and preferably higher quality, tournament grade circle hooks.
+- Utilize good quality circle hooks.
+A huge part of proper catch and release for substantial catfish involves the utilization of circle hooks and and preferably higher quality, tournament grade circle hooks.
 Good circle hooks are a must for hooking catfish safely and securely.
 Employing tournament grade circle hooks, allows nearly all of big catfish to be hooked in the corner of the jaw.
 This allows for a quicker hook removal, causes less stress on the fish and shortens time that the fish has to be out of the water.

 - Carry long-handled needle nose pliers.
 Long-handled needle nose pliers let you to remove hooks with better control and limit your “hands on” contact with big catfish.
 Fish that are barely hooked or hooked in the lip can usually be freed with your hand, but it’s a good idea to always have a pair of long-handled needle nose pliers for those harder to reach hooks.

 - Take quick pics.
-Take a few quick Smartphone or iPhone pics (photos) of the big channel, blue or flathead catfish you landed to preserve the memory of that trophy catch, and then put the fish gently back in the water right away.
+Take a few quick Android or iPhone pics (photos) of the big channel, blue or flathead catfish you landed to preserve the memory of that trophy catch, and then put the fish gently back in the water right away.
 Practice conservation, practice CPR — Catch, photo and release!
 Just think, next week, the large catfish you released could be the biggest catfish some other lucky angler ever caught!

 - Be prepared.
 Are your rubber gloves or rubber net and pliers within reach?
 Is your camera ready?
 Anything you can do to get that big catfish back in the water as soon as possible helps to improve the odds for survival.
 If you have everything you need handy you won’t have to keep the fish out of the water for very long.